 If you’re looking to fill gaps or take advantage of higher sunny spaces in your growing space, hanging baskets can be a good solution.
 They can also look great.
 The big issue with hanging baskets is that they dry out quickly.
 This is a problem when growing vegetables – as most like plenty of water!

-Here are a few tricks I’ve discovered that I hope can you grow crops successfully in hanging baskets: -
+Here are a few tricks I’ve discovered that I hope will help you grow crops successfully in hanging baskets: –

 Bigger is better

 Choose the largest hanging basket you can find – and that can be secured safely and securely to your home.
 The larger it is in volume, the less quickly the soil will dry out (and the more nutrients it can hold for your hungry veg).

 Before filling it with compost, line the inside of the basket with plastic – put plenty of holes in the bottom of the plastic for drainage.
 This will help reduce evaporation from the sides of the basket.

 Use a soil mix that retains water

 Add something to the compost to help it to retain water.
 You might add 20 – 40% vermiculite or perlite (these are natural substance made from volcanic rock – they work well but are high energy to make and usually costly if you buy in small volumes).
 Worm compost also retains water well (and it’s free if you make it yourself and it’s sustainable!).

 Put a mulch (mulch is a gardening term for a layer of something on top of the soil) over the top of the hanging basket to slow down evaporation of water from the surface.
 I cut out a disc of plastic from an old compost bag to cover this one – but you could use grass clippings, pebbles, or old leaves or cardboard.